What do all of these marketing campaigns have in common? They are absolutely wacky.

 Burger King, KFC, and Domino's took their marketing to new heights using these out of the box tactics.
 And while the success of these restaurant campaigns was due in part to their massive marketing budgets, you can use their success as inspiration for your own cost-effective wacky campaigns.

-Read on to learn about some unconventional marketing tactics that will have people dying to eat at your establishment.
+Read on to learn about some unconventional restaurant marketing strategies that will have people dying to eat at your establishment.

 Use Reverse Psychology